Introducing “Light the SPARK: Emerging Artists Exhibit” program, new for 2023.

-SPARK is pleased to launch a new program specifically designed for first-time photography exhibitors.
+SPARK is pleased to welcome applications for the program specifically designed for first-time photography exhibitors.

 Have you been thinking about exhibiting your work (beyond those social posts) but don’t know where to start?